mbuesch/letmein/SECURITY.md

 A couple of [design decisions](doc/DESIGN_DECISIONS.md) are in place to make the design simpler and in part (hopefully) have a positive effect on security.

+## Is the shipped `Cargo.lock` authoritative?

+No, it is not authoritative.

+The locked dependencies are an arbitrary snapshot at an arbitrary point in time.
+They have not specially been audited for security vulnerabilities.

+Instead the whole set of dependency crates is carefully chosen to be small and simple.
+The crates themselves are trusted, not a specific version.

+Always use the latest (semver-compatible-) version of all dependencies to get the latest security fixes.

+That means:

+- Do not use `cargo install --locked`.
+Use `cargo install` (without `--locked`) instead.
+- If building from the git/tar source, run a `cargo update` before building to refresh the `Cargo.lock` file to the latest versions of all dependencies.

 ## Known weaknesses

 There are a couple of known weaknesses that exist in letmein.